- Two externally set assignments

 Whether you’ve got a passion for your penguins, you’re crazy about your cats or you have an almost unhealthy love of llamas, working with animals could be the perfect career move for you.
 Key skills include being confident handling animals, patience, and a willingness to get your hands dirty.
 Being good at belly rubs and the ability to scratch behind ears are also desirable.
 Barnsley College has it’s very own farm!
 Set in the Worsbrough Country Park area of Barnsley, Wigfield Farm has three main functions:

-Based at our Wigfield Farm campus, this two year study programme gives you the opportunity to study a range of specialist technical practical skills and knowledge that build upon the core skills required to include how to work safely around animals, be responsible for the planning and carrying out animal health and husbandry, and feeding and nutrition.
+Based at our Wigfield Farm campus, this two year study programme gives you the opportunity to study a range of specialist technical practical skills giving learners the knowledge that build upon the core skills required.
+Including how to work safely around animals, be responsible for the planning and carrying out animal health, husbandry, feeding and nutrition.

 Units studied are:

 You can view the course specifications via the link below;

 All learners on land based programmes are required to wear standard uniform and also PPE for practical work in the form of steel toe capped boots and overalls.

 There are several opportunities available, one of which is to carry on studying for a Foundation Degree in Animal Management or other animal related degree.
 Barnsley College Higher Education offers the following course:https://universitycampus.barnsley.ac.uk/course/animal-management-fd-ft/

 Beyond college, there are many opportunities such as RSPCA, veterinary nurse, customs dog handler, equine or stable work, animal behaviourist, zoo keeper or wildlife officer.